nickswalker/nickwalker.us/pages/energy_gels.md

 ### Does it need to be fully dissolved?

 Check fully dissolved if you want a sports drink.
-If you don't want a sports drink, the recipe will give you a gooey paste.
-It's not the same as a commercial gel...because there's no [gelling agent](https://en.wikipedia.org/wiki/Thickening_agent).
+If you don't want a sports drink, the default concentration of 3400 mOsm/L is a gooey paste.
+It's not the same as a commercial gel because there's no [gelling agent](https://en.wikipedia.org/wiki/Thickening_agent).

 ### Flavors

-Citric acid or lemon juice work well, and in such small quantities that the effect on concentration is negligible.
+Citric acid, lemon juice or instant coffee work well, and in such small quantities that the effect on concentration is negligible.

 ### Caffeine